 We began reviewing our standards for medical education and training in 2013 and have drafted new standards that will cover both undergraduate and postgraduate education and training.

-We are holding a consultation on the draft education and training standards from 28 January to 24 March 2015.
+Our consultation on the draft education and training standards closed on 24 March 2015 and we will publish the new standards in July 2015.

 Specialty including GP standards and requirements

 The GMC sets the standards for curricula and assessment systems for postgraduate medical education and training: